smallsco/mojave/README.md

 * Snakes start with 100 health.
 * On each turn, snakes lose 1 health, unless they have eaten food that turn.
 * If a snake's health reaches 0, it dies.
-* If the food placement method is set to "growing", then food will appear on the game board at a random location every 3 turns.
-If the food placement method is set to "fixed", then food will appear on the game board at the start of the game, and whenever another piece of food is consumed.
+* If the food placement method is set to "fixed", then food will appear on the game board at the start of the game, and whenever another piece of food is consumed.
+If the food placement method is set to "growing_uniform", then food will appear on the game board at a random location every 3 turns.
+If the food placement method is set to "growing_dynamic", then food will appear on the game board at a random location _at most_ every 15 turns.
 * If a snake lands on a food square, it "eats" the food, and its' health will be restored to 100.
 It's tail will grow by one square.

 ### Gold (supported by 2016 API snakes only)